plotfi/llvm-pi/README.md

 ninja -C./llvm-project-build install
 ```

-We now have a llvm toolchain capable of building the llvm-test-suite for the Raspberry Pi 4.
+We now have an llvm toolchain capable of building the llvm-test-suite for the Raspberry Pi 4.